American Oystercatcher - Haematopus palliatus

 Characteristics

-American Oyster CatcherThe American oystercatcher is about 17-21 inches long.
-It has long pink legs, a long orange bill, black feathers on top and white feathers on its underside.
+American OystercatcherThe American oystercatcher is a large shorebird.
+It is 17-21 inches in length.
+It has long pink legs and a long, bright reddish-orange bill.
+It has black feathers on top and white feathers on its underside and rump.
 It has a large white stripe on its wings that is visible when it is in flight.
 Its eyes are yellow with an orange ring around them.
+Males and females look alike.

 Range